Coffei/spend_track/README.md

 - **Insightful Analytics**: Gain valuable insights with clean, simple charts that help you visualize spending habits and make informed financial decisions.
 - **Secure Access**: Get started instantly with secure Google Login.
 Your data is protected and accessible only to you.

+## AI Disclaimer

+AI was used during the development of this project.
+I used about 80% Cursor and 20% Antigravity with Gemini 3.

+I used AI because I have very limited time and have issues completing projects.
+I was interested if AI can help me with that.
+I also wanted to evaluate different AI services, so it was also a way to compare/benchmark them.

+Since I usually can't dedicate that much time to a project, it is not uncommon that a project dies before getting to a point where it is usable.
+Here, with the help of AI, I was able to reach and sustain much higher pace of development.
+The ability to skip boring bits, or stuff I didn't feel like doing at the time helped me to keep focus and interest.

+I was able to bring this project into completion (from idea to production, complete in the sense of the scope I set out to do originally) in about 20 hours.

+I call this a win.

 ## Developer Guide

 ### Prerequisites